Un banc, un arbre, une rue: Legacy

 Paul Mauriat released an instrumental version of the song on his 1971 LP of the same title.
 His version was adapted in 1973 by Television Broadcasts Limited as the theme tune for their Miss Hong Kong Pageant, and has since been familiar to generations of Hong Kong residents.
+Because of it, the 1993 film "The Mad Monk" includes the crowning scene at the end, and Hu Weili rearrange the music in oriental style.
 Also in 1971, Carola Standertskjöld recorded a Finnish version, "Penkki, puu ja puistotie".
 Siw Malmkvist recorded a Swedish version, "På en gammal bänk" ("On an old bench").
 Kirsti Sparboe recorded a Norwegian version as "På en gammel benk" (On an old bench), and Heli Lääts and Liilia Vahtramäe recorded an Estonian version "Tänav, pink ja puu" ("A Street, a Bench and a Tree").